huggingface/blog/dask-scaling.md

 Under the hood Coiled handles:
 * Provisioning cloud VMs with GPU hardware.
 In this case, `g5.xlarge` [instances on AWS](https://aws.amazon.com/ec2/instance-types/g5/).
 * Setting up the appropriate NVIDIA drivers, CUDA runtime, etc.
 * Automatically installing the same packages you have locally on the cloud VM with [package sync](https://docs.coiled.io/user_guide/software/sync.html?utm_source=hf-blog).
-This includes Python files in your working directory, so we can import directly from `dask_hf.py` on the remote cluster.
+This includes Python files in your working directory.

 The workflow took ~5 hours to complete and we had good GPU hardware utilization.